Philippe Kahn: Technology companies

 Kahn has founded four software companies: Borland, founded in 1982 (acquired by Micro Focus in 2009), Starfish Software, founded in 1994 (acquired by Motorola in 1998, and subsequently Google in 2011), LightSurf Technologies, founded in 1998 (acquired by Verisign in 2005), and Fullpower Technologies, founded in 2005.

 Borland (1982–1995): compilers and tools

 Kahn founded Borland in 1982, and was its CEO until 1995.
 At the time it was a competitor of Microsoft's, and produced programming language compilers and software development tools.
 Its first product, Turbo Pascal, sold for $49.95 at a time when programming tools cost hundreds or thousands of dollars.
 Kahn was President, CEO, and Chairman of Borland and, without venture capital, took Borland from no revenues to a US$500 million run-rate.
 Kahn and the Borland board came to a disagreement on how to focus the company.
-In January 1995, Kahn was forced by the board to resign from his position as CEO, and he founded Starfish Software.
+In January 1995, he was forced by the board to resign from his position as CEO, and he founded Starfish Software.

+Kahn encouraged a collegial and hard-charging atmosphere at Borland, which attracted and cultivated technology leaders including Anders Hejlsberg, creator of Turbo Pascal, and Marc Randolph, cofounder of Netflix.